reddit/bugs/README.md

 KEY		STATUS	SUMMARY
 SOLR-2374	Done	Fix crash in LTR plugin
-SOLR-2409	Done	Fix issue with edismax query parser SOLR-2410	Started Solve the foobar in teh UI
+SOLR-2409	Done	Fix issue with edismax query parser SOLR-2410	Started	Solve the foobar in the UI
 SOLR-2377	To Do	Cleanup admin UI relevance section
 ```

+Now you can give a handy report to your PM.

+### Map your Jira states to bugs transitions

 These are the verbs corresponding to work: